pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

 There exist also another deadline that is the new feature submission deadline.
 Before this deadline, all "newfeature" and "low" severity bugs reviewed by release manager and assigned developer during one week.
 The aim of this review is to decide whether the feature is accepted for new Pardus Release.

 #.
 Release manager group assigned developer review "low" and "newfeature" severity bugs.
     #.
-If the new feature request is not suitable for `What is a Feature?`_ description, the report status is marked with "RESOLVED/INVALID".
+If the new feature request is not suitable for `What is a Feature?`_ description, the report status is marked with **RESOLVED/INVALID**.
     #.
-If this new feature can not be done for this new release but may be done for the next new release, the report status is marked with "RESOLVED/LATER".
+If this new feature can not be done for this new release but may be done for the next new release, the report status is marked with **RESOLVED/LATER**.
     #.
 If this new feaure is suitable for `What is a Feature?`_ description, and can be accepted for this new release:
         #.
-The report status is marked with "RESOLVED/REMIND".
+One of the developers will start to deal with this feature and the report status is marked with **ASSIGNED**.
         #.
 If necessary the product and component can be changed.
         #.
 The bug report is marked as the tracker bug of the related release.
         #.
-When the bug is became a task in the project maangement tool, it will be given in the URL part of the bug report.
+When the bug is became a task in the project management tool, the task is assigned to relevant developer and the task url is given to URL part of the bug report.
         #.
 The SVN commit messages should be traceable in order to enable users to follow changes via bugzilla and issue tracking tool.

 Accomplishment of New Feature